CLRX/CLRX-mirror/doc/ClrxAsmPolicy.md

 ## CLRadeonExtender Policy versions

-Because some things has been developed enough chaotically and these things will be later cleaned up, the CLRX assembler provides simple mechanism to choice what behaviour is needed: the policy version.
+Because some things have been developed enough chaotically and these things will be later cleaned up, the CLRX assembler provides simple mechanism to choice what behaviour is needed: the policy version.